Aaron911/PoC/Gradio.md

 ### description

-When Jinja2 is rendering, it does not check the user input, resulting in code injection.
+When users generate pyi, they do not check the input, which leads to code injection by jinja2 during rendering.

 ### Source code